 Cats are another story.
 They metabolize drugs and chemicals very differently from humans and dogs, and "safe" compounds for us may be quite toxic to cats.
 Plus, they are good groomers, which leads to possible ingestion as well as absorption through the skin.

 While there are some "natural" products available for cats, it is always best to check with your veterinarian first.
 Many natural preparations contain essential oils, and some of these oils are toxic to cats.

 This product is often brought up as a safe non-DEET alternative for people and pets.
 Research studying Skin-So-Soft versus other repellants suggests that, if anything, SSS traps the insects in the oily film instead of repelling them.

 The duration and effectiveness of this product are often debated.
-I have not found any instances of toxicity for humans or pets but would urge caution for cats, who often groom and ingest products that may be harmful.
+There are no known instances of toxicity for humans or pets but use caution with cats, who often groom and ingest products that may be harmful.